Unit Testing Spring Caching

 orderService.getOrder(1L);

-// Next call should return updated version from cache
+// Next call returns updated version from cache

 Order cachedOrder = orderService.getOrder(1L);